urshofer/automatic-cinema-server/README.md

 **Run the Server**

-- To start the server in non daemon mode:
+- To start the server in non daemon mode.
+If libdir is omitted, it will be substituted by __dirname, the directory the server script is stored.

 ```
-$ node acs.js
+$ node acs.js [libdir]
 ```

 - To run the script in daemon mode, you can use the forever package: